ETRACS Alerian MLP Index ETN Series B (NYSEARCA:AMUB) Increases Dividend to $0.30 Per Share

-ETRACS Alerian MLP Index ETN Series B (NYSEARCA:AMUB – Get Free Report) declared a dividend on Saturday, March 1st, investing.com reports.
+ETRACS Alerian MLP Index ETN Series B (NYSEARCA:AMUB – Get Free Report) announced a dividend on Saturday, March 1st, investing.com reports.
 Shareholders of record on Tuesday, March 4th will be given a dividend of 0.2996 per share on Tuesday, March 11th.
-The ex-dividend date is Monday, March 3rd.
+The ex-dividend date of this dividend is Monday, March 3rd.
 This is an increase from ETRACS Alerian MLP Index ETN Series B’s previous dividend of $0.28.

 About ETRACS Alerian MLP Index ETN Series B